Caesar Kleberg Wildlife Center

 Curtis and HP Pinnell Family Memorial Auditorium

 The Curtis and HP Pinnell Family Memorial Auditorium, donated by Curtis and HP Pinnell is a multi-purpose auditorium, equipped for lectures and special events, and can hold up to 250 guests.
-Three sets of Spanish Doors are fixed along each wall, one side leading to the portico and veranda area and the other to the Stuart W. Stedman North Conference room.
+Three sets of Spanish Doors are fixed along each wall, one side leading to the portico and veranda area and the other North Conference room.
 The doors provide the flexibility of creating an open atmosphere for special events and a closed environment for professional meetings.
 The ceiling is lined with wood beams accented by six glass, drop-lighting fixtures.
 The room is equipped with a retractable screen,surround sound, wifi, and audio and visual equipment for presentations.
 It has a small kitchen and ice machine, located west of the auditorium allows access for caterers during special events.

 The Petra Vela Kenedy Conference Room